Nishan-k/Demand-And-Supply-Analysis-Using-Python/README.md

 # Demand And Supply Analysis Using Python
- Analyzing the relationship between the quantity demanded and the quantity supplied.
+ Analyzing the relationship between the quantity demanded and the quantity supplied for Cab services.